A Complete Guide to Servers

 This what happens when you enter a website URL into your web browser:

-2. Server Name Resolution: The browser then focuses on the server name part of the URL.
-It uses a Domain Name System (DNS) server to translate the human-readable domain name into the server’s IP address.
+2. Server name resolution: The browser then processes the server name in the URL.
+It queries a Domain Name System (DNS) server to translate the human-readable domain name, such as example.com, into the corresponding numerical IP address.
+This address tells the browser exactly where to find the web server hosting the requested site.

 Throughout this process, the server may handle additional tasks to ensure secure and efficient communication.
 For example, it might authenticate the user, check permissions, and log access for monitoring and troubleshooting purposes.